-There are many things that you can become addicted to and may need help to overcome.
+Luckily, there are many things that you can become addicted to and may need help to overcome.

 Why do we get addicted?

 Some people think that those who struggle with addiction are just morally flawed.
-This is incorrect.

-The more we learn about addiction, the more we understand that it is a disorder.
+However, this is completely wrong, and the more we learn about addiction, the more we understand that it is a disorder.
 Stages of addiction are a progression.

 This disorder is just as valid as cardiac problems or a problem with the musculoskeletal system.